hyunsupul/aesop-core/README.txt

 * FIX - Master branch of ASE is linked correctly to Scrutinizer in readme.md
 * FIX - Typo in 1.6.1 changelog
 * FIX - Fixed a bug with backward compatibilty function causing slow/crashing admin on sites with several thousand posts
-* FIX - Fixed a bug where updating a component would send it to the top of the post editor in Firefox - props @etc
+* FIX - Fixed a bug where updating a component would send it to the top of the post editor in Firefox - props @etcook
 * FIX - Added a fallback for gallery image thumbnails in admin if thumbnail size isn't available
-* TWEAK - Removed iframe border around Kickstarter videos - props @wavetree
+* TWEAK - Removed iframe border around Kickstarter videos - props @dryanmedia
-* TWEAK - Fixed image component failing validation - props @wavetree
+* TWEAK - Fixed image component failing validation - props @peiche
 * TRANSLATIONS - Added English (United Kingdom), Indonesian, Spanish (Mexico), Burmese, and Arabic.
 Aesop is now available in 35 languages thanks to WP Translations!

 = 1.6.1 =